SC-Networks/evalanche-soap-api-connector/docs/container.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the container by an external id
+Retrieve a container by its external id

 ```